April 1, 2022: This piece has been updated at the request of a Memphis CHiLD client who was interviewed and featured in the original article.

 “My guess is it’s a perverse way to try to get [EBT recipients] to prepare their own food,” Ramsey said.

 Social worker Lydia Walker said she had heard stories like this one before.
 “We have mothers chewing food for their child.”

 They agreed they needed to know alternatives before they used political capital to try to get laws that ban the purchase of certain baby foods with EBT changed.
 It was likely a federal law, which would be much more difficult to change.

-Memphis CHiLD hopes this interdisciplinary approach will be able to help Coleman as they continue the conversation with her about whether her child’s medical needs are being met and whether she is receiving appropriate accommodations at school.
+Memphis CHiLD hopes this interdisciplinary approach will be able to help that Memphis mom and her daughter as they continue the conversation with her about whether the child’s medical needs are being met and whether she is receiving appropriate accommodations at school.
 They are also deciding whether or not to take on an action against the employer for discrimination or to refer her elsewhere, such as to their partner, Memphis Area Legal Services for pro bono work.